sharwell/developer.rackspace.com/docs/files/samples/upload_object.rst

 .. code-block:: ruby

-  # :body can also be an open IO object like a File, to stream up
+  # :body can also be an open IO object like a File, to stream content instead
+  # of providing it all at once.

   file = directory.files.create(
     :key => 'somefile.txt',